Brake Bending

 Helpful Hints:

 - Use slow heating.
-This is particularly important with heavier gauges in order to prevent gradient heating.
+This is particularly important with heavier gauges to prevent gradient heating.

-- Allow heat to reach uniformity at the center of the sheet.
+- Allow the heat to reach uniformity at the center of the sheet.

 Thermoforming Troubleshooting